-As described above, the purpose of the Environmental Quality Act is to prevent, reduce and eliminate pollution and to preserve the water of the Wyoming.
-Wyo.
-STAT. § 35-1-102.
-To achieve those purposes, DEQ has promulgated water quality standards and allows that discharges of pollution may occur only under a permit issued in compliance with DEQ regulations that ensures those water quality standards are not violated.
-Here, DEQ and Barrett are the proponents of an order that the permit issued, which establishes an effluent limitation for EC of 2,315 μS/cm and establishes no effluent limitation on SAR, will not violate the Agricultural Use Protection water quality standard and that the permit was issued in compliance with DEQ's regulations.
-DEQ and Barrett must therefore produce evidence that the EC limitation was derived from appropriate scientific methods and that an effluent limitation for SAR is not required.
-The DEQ and Barrett also bear the burden of proof (both of production and persuasion) that discharges made under the Permit will not result in a measurable decrease in crop production.
+Here, DEQ and Stephens are the proponents of an order that establishes and effluent limitation for EC of 2,860 $\mu$ S/cm and established no effluent limitation on SAR.
+DEQ and Stephens must therefore produce evidence that the EC limitation was derived from appropriate scientific methods and that an effluent limitation for SAR is not required.
+The DEQ and Stephens also bear the burden of proof (both of production and persuasion) that discharges made under the Permit will not result in a measurable decrease in crop production.

 a.
-Petitioners Have Met Their Burden While DEQ and Barrett Have Not
+Petitioners Have Met Their Burden While DEQ and Stephens Have Not

 Pursuant to the general rule of administrative law, Petitioners have the burden of production to show that that DEQ failed to use appropriate scientific methods to derive the effluent limit for EC and that there is no effluent limit for SAR.
-As explained in part C above, Petitioners have produced evidence showing that DEQ failed to use appropriate scientific methods to derive the effluent limit for EC.
+As explained in part A above, Petitioners have produced evidence showing that DEQ failed to use appropriate scientific methods to derive the effluent limit for EC.
 Petitioners have therefore met this burden.
 The burden of persuasion rests with DEQ and Respondents to persuade the Council that DEQ used appropriate scientific methods to derive the effluent limit for EC and that an effluent limit for SAR is not required.
-DEQ and Barrett have failed to produce any evidence to the contrary.
+DEQ and Stephens have failed to produce any evidence to the contrary.